thomasnield/oreilly_kotlin_for_data_science/kotlin_for_data_science_outline.md

 * Using Kotlin with Apache Spark
 * Using Kotlin-Statistics
 * Doing matrix math with Koma
-* Making interactive visuals with TornadoFX
+* Interactive visuals with TornadoFX
 * Deploying your Kotlin project

 4) Going Forward